The Simpsons opening sequence: Adventure Time parody

-The season 28 episode "Monty Burns' Fleeing Circus", which aired on September 25, 2016, features a couch gag that is a parody of the Adventure Time opening recreated with characters from The Simpsons.
+The season 28 episode "Monty Burns' Fleeing Circus", which aired on September 25, 2016, features a couch gag that is a parody of the Adventure Time opening, called "Simpsons Time", recreated with characters from The Simpsons.
+The song for this opening is sung by Pendleton Ward, who sung the theme song for Adventure Time, and also created the show.

 "Bart Gets the Remote"

-Used as an opening sequence for the season 28 episode "Dad Behavior", which aired on September 25, 2016.
+Used as an opening sequence for the season 28 episode "Dad Behavior", which aired on November 20, 2016.
 The sequence opens as usual, until Bart skateboards out of the school and lands on the pile of leaves.
 He wakes up Barney in the process, who then grabs his skateboard and breaks it in half, forcing him to walk home.

 At work, when Homer drops his tongs, the glowing rod bounces into his mouth, causing him to swallow it, before collapsing.
 At school, when Largo dismisses Lisa, she hits the door with her saxophone and collapses; the saxophone then falls on her.
 Next, when Maggie is seen at the steering wheel, when the camera zooms out, it reveals that she is actually driving the car while Marge is sleeping in the backseat.
 She then wakes up, just when the car drives off a cliff and through a barn.
 In the process, a hen gets in the car, and is sitting next to Maggie, clucking, before she sticks her pacifier into its mouth, before driving them all into the lake, where the car sinks.
 Marge and the hen then surface, but Maggie does not.
 Finally, the couch is shown, and Bart walks into the room, alone, carrying his broken skateboard.
 After calling around for his family, but getting no notice, he takes their pictures and puts them on the couch as he sits there, remarking that he gets the remote.